| Title: | Geographical Risk Analysis Based on Habitat Connectivity |

 By default, sensitivity_analysis() runs a sensitivity analysis on a global extent,

-see global_scales()
+see global_scales() for details.

 This function also plots maps of the outcomes automatically,

-but it will suppress maps for outcomes if maps = FALSE
+but it will suppress maps for outcomes if maps = FALSE or

-interactive()
+interactive() is FALSE.

-The returned object is of class GeoNetwork
+The returned object is of class GeoNetwork, which contains two types of outcomes.

 One outcome type corresponds to spatRasters representing the maps of habitat connectivity.